kariy/convotree/README.md

 > My personal favorite from this list is "ConvoTree" as it's succinct, memorable, and clearly conveys the core concept of your project.
-It's easy to say, spell, and would work well as a brand name.
+It's easy to say, spell, and would work well as a brand name. - Claude Sonnet